 SD-WAN is the current cool kid when it comes to networking.
-Chances are, if you work in IT, you’ve had a conversation about the technology.
+Chances are if you work in IT, you’ve had a conversation about the technology.
 According to Gartner, by the end of this year, 40% of WAN infrastructure will be based on SD-WAN.
+So what do you need to deploy SD-WAN?

-SD-WAN is the affordable solution to inter-branch connectivity.
+SD-WAN is an affordable solution to inter-branch connectivity.
 Using cloud technology, SD-WAN:

 - Combines network links of one location into a single pool of capacity for all applications and services